 - Mood swings - such as being more irritable, depressed or anxious than usual.

-- Lack of sex drive (libido).
+- Lack of sex drive (loss of libido).

 - Periods may become irregular, or stop, in women.

 - 'Thinning' of the bones (osteoporosis).
 You may fracture a bone more easily than usual.

 - Affected children tend to be obese but grow slowly so are short for their age.

 In most cases (apart from when steroid medication is the cause), the symptoms develop gradually.
 The diagnosis is often not clear for quite some time, sometimes years, after symptoms first begin.
 This is because most of the symptoms can also be caused by other common problems.
 For example, although most people with Cushing's syndrome have obesity, most people with obesity do not have Cushing's syndrome.
 Likewise, high blood pressure is common but Cushing's syndrome is a rare cause of it.

 Also, the symptoms can be fairly nonspecific at first.
 For example, you may put on some weight, have mood swings and just not feel right.
 However, it is difficult to say why.
 You may even be treated for depression or obesity before the cause of your symptoms becomes clear.

 The symptoms that are said to be the most indicative of Cushing's syndrome are:

 - Easy bruising.

 - Stretch marks (striae) - especially if reddish purple and more than 1 cm wide.